-A partnership between Foreign Policy and the U.S. Institute of Peace, the Peace Channel is FP’s home for cutting-edge analysis and reporting on international conflict prevention and resolution.
+A partnership between Foreign Policy and the Belfer Center for Science and International Affairs at the Harvard Kennedy School, the Peace Channel is FP’s home for cutting-edge analysis and reporting on international conflict prevention and resolution.
 The Peace Channel’s authors examine what’s driving the world’s most vexing challenges and explore new ways to resolve the conflicts that threaten lives, livelihoods, and human dignity.

 There’s no way to ever win against the Taliban if the heroin trade is left to flourish.